 Chimichurri Shoulder Steak

-This simple recipe uses a flavorful marinade to both tenderize the steak and double up as the topping sauce.
+This simple recipe uses a flavorful marinade to both tenderize the beef and double up as the topping sauce.

-The Shoulder steak flavor is strong enough to stand up to the aromatic ingredients.
+This cut has a beefy flavor that is strong enough to stand up to the aromatic ingredients.

 The full recipe and instructions can be found here:

 The Spruce Eats Easy Foil Wrapped Steak Dinner

 If you want a simple way to cook a great steak dinner, then look no further than the following recipe.

 It places the meat in foil with veggies and potatoes and slow cooks for 90 minutes until everything is deliciously tender.

 The secret ingredient is powdered onion soup, which is used as a dry rub.

 Spend with Pennies Beef Stew